 Necessary Forms for Appealing a Child Custody Decision

-The Notice of Appeal, a Designation of the Record, and any other documents must be gathered and completed when appealing a child custody ruling in Texas.
-To be sure you have all the paperwork and forms for your appeal, speak with an attorney.
-You might also be required to submit copies of the trial court's documents and transcripts.
+When appealing a child custody ruling in Texas, you must gather and complete the Notice of Appeal, a Designation of the Record, and any other necessary documents.
+To ensure you have all the paperwork and forms for your appeal, consult an attorney.
+You may also need to submit copies of the trial court’s documents and transcripts.

 Avoiding Litigation and the Appeal Process